Common Wild Rose

 - Deciduous shrub, stout and erect, about 3-6 ft (~1-2 m) tall, thicket forming; stems have few to many stiff prickles ("thorns"), small and large ones intermixed, the larger ones generally are flattened and thick-based and more or less straight.
 Leaves alternate, pinnately compound, 5-10 cm long, stipule margins glandular, 5-9 leaflets, each sparsely hairy and glandular, terminal leaflet 20-40 mm long, usually widely elliptic, the base generally rounded, apex obtuse, margins single- to double-toothed and may be glandular.
 Flowers commonly borne singly, 5-6 cm across, calyx lobes often leaf-like at tips, petals 2.5-4 cm long, deep pink with a slight magenta tinge (rarely white), fragrant.
 Fruit showy red, globose to pear shaped, 1-2 cm wide, without a neck, calyx lobes remain attached.

 - Hardy to USDA Zone 5 Native to much of the west, from Alaska to northern California and east to the Rocky Mountains.
+Wide spread west of the Cacades, less common eastward.
+Grows in a wide variety of habitats, from sea level to mid elevations.
+Needs sun but tolerates some shade, often growing along forest edges, shrubby wetlands, meadows, prairies, and pastures.
 Several supspecies identified.